 So I could see that as one valid argument, whether that's the actual answer, I don't know.

-And the second comment is that obviously that's one reason why people who do not believe that the NDE is a part of the future afterlife is, you know, their conviction that drugs are causing the experience.
+And the second comment is that obviously that's one reason why People who do not believe that the NDE is a part of the future afterlife is their conviction that drugs are causing the experience.

-And that is where I would refute that argument because so many people have the same experience who have received no drugs and similarly have had also no anoxia.
+And that is where I would refute that argument because so many people have the same experience who have received no drugs and similarly have had also no anoxia or other things.

-If light I love that question, because certainly you can go into the world's literature, and just as I made comments favorable about the light, you always read what we have always assumed to be the metaphors about the dark, you know, representing Satan and whatnot.
+I love that question because certainly you can go into the world's literature, and just as I made comments favorable about the light, you always read what we have always assumed to be the metaphors about the dark, you know, representing Satan and whatnot.

 I do not know about that.